Chinese tea culture: Chinese tea ceremony

-The tea ceremony grew in popularity in the Tang Dynasty reaching its peak in the Song Dynasty.
 The basic steps of a tea ceremony include: prepare tea, offer or serve tea, appreciate tea, sniff tea, savor and drink, and taste tea.

-The concept of fine tea is required in both the formal tea ceremony and the tea competition.
-It begins with high-quality tea that “embodies the soul of the mountains and rivers, the essence of heaven and earth, and the loving care of man.”
+Fine tea is required in both the formal tea ceremony and the tea competition.
+The Chinese tea ceremony is grounded on high-quality tea that "embodies the soul of the mountains and rivers, the essence of heaven and earth, and the loving care of man."
 The second essential element is high-quality water.
-The highest quality water is ‘Tiashui,’ rain or snow water collected in bamboo tubes or crocks, with natural spring water coming in second.
+The highest quality water is 'Tiashui', rain or snow water collected in bamboo tubes or crocks, with natural spring water coming in second.
 Lu Yu set 20 different levels of water quality.

-The next important part of fine tea is an esthetically pleasing tea service allowing for the fragrance of the tea to be appreciated.
-The Book of Tea described 24 different tea apparatus and methods of preparing the tea.
+The next important part of fine tea is an aesthetically pleasing tea service allowing for the fragrance of the tea to be appreciated.
+The Book of Tea described 24 different tea tools and methods of preparing tea.

 Where the tea is taken is also a part of the fine tea experience.
 Tea is considered special if served on hills with mist or cool breezes and in the moonlight.
-“The Chinese emphasize the harmony between humans and nature in tea drinking.”
-During the Ming Dynasty, there were specific rules surrounding when, where, and what environment was appropriate for the drinking of tea.
+According to Liu Tong: "The Chinese emphasize the harmony between humans and nature in tea drinking."
+During the Ming dynasty, there were specific rules surrounding when, where, and what environment was appropriate for the drinking of tea.
 A person should be relaxed and not too busy when taking tea.
 He should be in a peaceful setting, such as a courtyard, bridge, the forest, or a pavilion with lotus in the background.
 The weather should also be nice, rainy, or in moderate sunshine.
 Tea should be taken in a peaceful, tranquil setting, not a tense, noisy one.
 Tea should be experienced with only a few people at a time.
-As Cai Xiang states in his book, A Record of Tea or Cha Lu in 1051, “The fewer guests when drinking tea, the better.
+As Cai Xiang states in his book, Record of Tea (1051), "The fewer guests when drinking tea, the better.
 A crowd of guests is noisy, and noise detracts from the elegance of the occasion.
-Drinking tea alone is serenity, with two guests is superior, with three or four is interesting, with five or six is extensive, and with seven or eight is an imposition.”
+Drinking tea alone is serenity, with two guests is superior, with three or four is interesting, with five or six is extensive, and with seven or eight is an imposition."

-"It is believed that a tea-drinking process is a spiritual enjoyment, an art, a means of cultivating the moral character, and nourishing the mind."
 The tea ceremony is a tradition that exemplifies Chinese culture that has spread throughout the world, including in Japan, Korea, and Great Britain.